bbauska/W3Cx-5of5/README.md

 &apos;html&apos; element) is wholly contained inside another element, referred to as the &quot;parent&quot; element.
 Not surprisingly, the elements that a given element contains are its &quot;child&quot; elements.
-And, yes, children of a common parent are often referred to as &quot;siblings&quot;.
+And, yes, children of a common parent are often referred to as &quot;siblings&quot;.</p>

-Thus, in the example above, the top element is the html element, which contains just two elements, the head and body.
+<p>Thus, in the example above, the top element is the html element, which
+contains just two elements, the head and body.
 The head element contains a title element and the body contains an h1 element and a p element.
 In a more typical example, the body would contain many